kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 6. **UPLOAD**: The `UPLOAD` is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).

-7. **SAVE PROPERTY INFORMATION**: If the user needs to update or modify property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.
+7. **SAVE PROPERTY INFORMATION**: If the user needs to update or modify the property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.

 Completing Step 2 ensures that the user's dataset is comprehensive and includes detailed information about individual parcels within the property.
 This data is essential for various analyses and property management tasks.